 For example, betting is prohibited in France.
 There is no legal bookmaker except:

 o and operators of sports and horse betting approved by Arjel the regulatory authority for online games (in 2020 the new Autorité Nationale de régulation des Jeux or ANJ).

 Similarly, organizing poker games for real money is forbidden in France, except:

-o in offline casinos and in the 5 gaming circles still operating.
+o in offline casinos and in the gaming clubs in Paris.

-o for online gambling operators licensed by the ARJEL,
+o for online gambling operators licensed by the ARJEL (in 2020 ANJ),

-Section 5 of the Act of May 12, 2010 put a general prohibition on gambling for minors, except when it falls under the very specific provisions relating to charity lotteries and funfair games.
+Section 5 of the Act of May 12, 2010 put a general prohibition on gambling for minors, except when it falls under the very specific provisions relating to charity lotteries and funfair games and sweeptsakes.

 Proposing a forbidden game to the public is a criminal offense.
 Violation of this prohibition is punishable by imprisonment for up to three years and a fine of up to 90,000 euros, as well as many additional penalties including penalties for legal persons (art.320-1 CSI after 1/1/2020).